mayeb1/disquaire/README.rst

 Example:

-python3.10 main.py -a : lunch programm in the console and add movie in the console
+python3.10 main.py -a : start program in the console and add movie in the console

-python3.10 main.py -a -p path_to_file: lunch programm in the console, add movie to the list of movie already added from text file
+python3.10 main.py -a -p path_to_file: start program in the console, add movie to the list of movie already added from text file

-python3.10 main.py -g : lunch graphic programm, you can drag and drom text files  (work only in Windows) and add movie in text field
+python3.10 main.py -g : start graphic program, you can drag and drop text files  (work only in Windows) and add movie in text field

 You can't do: